Daisies (film)

-Daisies (Sedmikrásky) is a 1966 Czechoslovakian surrealist comedy-drama film written and directed by Věra Chytilová.

-Regarded as a milestone of the Czechoslovak New Wave movement, it follows two young women (Jitka Cerhová and Ivana Karbanová), both named Marie, who engage in strange pranks.
-Originally planned as a satire of bourgeois decadence, the movie targets those attached to rules and was referred to by Chytilová as "a necrologue about a negative way of life."
-Daisies also inverts the stereotypical ideas of women and redraws them to the heroines' advantage.
-The film is considered critical of authoritarianism, communism and patriarchy, and it was banned from theaters or export in the Czechoslovak Socialist Republic.
+Daisies (Sedmikrásky) is a 1966 Czechoslovak postmodern satirical comedy film written and directed by Věra Chytilová.
+Widely regarded as a milestone of the Czechoslovak New Wave movement, the film follows two young women, both named Marie (played by Jitka Cerhová and Ivana Karbanová), as they engage in a series of bizarre and anarchic pranks.
+Originally conceived as a satire of bourgeois decadence, the film critiques societal norms and those who rigidly adhere to rules.
+Chytilová described the film as "a necrologue about a negative way of life."
+Daisies also subverts traditional gender stereotypes, redefining its heroines on their own terms.
+The film is noted for its critique of Communism, censorship, and patriarchy, and it was banned from theaters and export in the Czechoslovak Socialist Republic.

 Plot

-The title sequence intersperses shots of a spinning flywheel with shots of airplanes strafing and bombing the ground.
+The film opens with a title sequence alternating between shots of a spinning flywheel and wartime footage of airplanes strafing and bombing the ground.

-The first scene shows Marie I and Marie II sitting in bathing suits.
-Creaking sounds accompany their movements and their conversation is robotic.
-They decide that, since the whole world is spoiled, they will be spoiled as well.
+The story begins with Marie I and Marie II sitting in bathing suits.
+Their movements are accompanied by creaking sounds, and their dialogue is delivered robotically.
+They conclude that since the world is "spoiled," they will also become spoiled.

-The Maries dance in front of a tree that has many different types of fruit on it.
-Marie II eats a peach from the tree and the Maries appear in their apartment.

-Marie I goes on a date with an older man.
-Marie II shows up, saying she is Marie I's sister, and eats a lot of food while mocking the date and interfering with his amorous intentions.
-She asks when the man's train is leaving, and the trio go to the train station.
-Marie I gets on the train with the man before sneaking off and going home with Marie II.
+The two Maries are later seen dancing in front of a tree bearing various types of fruit.
+After Marie II eats a peach, they return to their apartment.
+Marie I goes on a date with an older man, but Marie II interrupts, claiming to be Marie I's sister.
+She mocks the man, consumes large amounts of food, and disrupts his romantic advances.
+The trio eventually goes to a train station, where Marie I briefly boards the train with the man before sneaking off to return home with Marie II.

-The Maries go to a Prague nightclub where they upstage a 1920s-style dancing couple's floor show and annoy the patrons with their drunken antics.

-Marie II attempts suicide by filling their apartment with gas, but fails because she left the window open.
-Marie I chastises her for wasting gas.
+The Maries then visit a Prague nightclub, where they disrupt a 1920s-style dance performance and irritate the patrons with their drunken behavior.
+Later, Marie II attempts suicide by filling their apartment with gas but fails because she leaves a window open.
+Marie I scolds her for wasting gas.

-The Maries flirt with another man to get him to pay for their meal before seeing him off on his train.
-They cry when he leaves, but then break into laughter.

-Marie II goes to the apartment of a man who collects butterflies.
-He repeatedly declares his love to her, but she just asks if there is any food around.
-The Maries rob a friendly female bathroom attendant.
+In subsequent scenes, the Maries manipulate men for food and entertainment.
+They flirt with a man to secure a free meal, cry when he leaves, and then burst into laughter.
+Marie II visits a butterfly collector who professes his love for her, but she remains indifferent and only asks for food.
+The two also rob a friendly female bathroom attendant.

-Back at their apartment, they cut up various phallic foods while the butterfly collector declares his love for Marie II over the telephone.

-When the Maries try to send off a much older man on a train, he gets off, so they board the moving train and end up leaving him at the station.
+Back in their apartment, the Maries cut up phallic-shaped foods while the butterfly collector continues to declare his love for Marie II over the phone.
+They later attempt to send an older man off on a train, but he disembarks, leaving them to board the moving train without him.